maxpatiiuk/alia/README.md

-# dgc
+# dragoninterp

-The ultimate Drewgon compiler.
+The ultimate Drewgon interpreter.

 Written in TypeScript.

-> NOTE: at present this project only includes a tokenizer, parser and a formatter

 ## Prerequisites